google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 You need to create an experiment configuration yaml file.
 This will contain the configuration parameters for experiments that do not change very often.
-Below is an example configuation file with explanations of each required parameter.
+Below is an example configuration file with explanations of each required parameter.

 ```yaml